Updated: 5 days ago

 *I keep this portable light in my bag at all times.
 It's great for lighting plates and dishes in dim restaurants for a better photo and the battery lasts for a long time.
 It's also small enough to fit into a clutch or cute purse for nights when I'm on a date or at an event.

 *Is this phone tripod perfect?
 No. However, it was only $17 and I've been able to make some great overhead videos with it.
-Yes, it takes some fiddling and eventually I'll want to upgrade.
-But to start it's been perfectly fine and it folds up small for easy storage.
+Yes, it takes some fiddling but it's very affordable.

 After using the above tripod for over two years, I've finally upgraded to a true overhead tripod for shooting with a smartphone, and what a difference!
 I am thoroughly satisfied with this Overhead Pro, I use it almost every day and my video quality is much improved.